goschtl/zope/zope2book/trunk/source/BasicObject.rst

 Presentation
   You can control the look and feel of your site with Zope objects that act as web page "templates".
-Zope comes with one facility to help you manage presentation: Zope Page Templates (ZPT).
+Zope comes with two facilities to help you manage presentation: Zope Page Templates (ZPT) and Document Templates (DTML).
+In the first part of the book we will only cover page templates and later on expand on document templates.
+If you already know HTML, page templates are easier to work with and more limited in their options.
+For some of the more advanced tasks DTML can be a better option as explained later on.

 Logic
   Scripting business logic in Zope is done using Python.
 "Logic" is any kind of